-However, increased consistency of ICS tribunal decisions fostered by the two-tier ICS will be limited to disputes arising under the EU Agreements.47 In the absence of a single multilateral investment treaty and a permanent Multilateral Investment Court ('MIC'),48 there are practical limits to the ability of the ICS to promote greater consistency of arbitral awards under the investment law regime.49 This means that the ICS is unlikely to have any immediate effect on the consistency of investment arbitration awards globally.
-As long as traditional ISDS continues to be the dominant forum for the determination of investment disputes (as is widely expected to be the case for some time), the ICS' reach will remain limited.50 of any First Instance and Appeal Tribunals ('Members') is expected to ensure independence and impartiality of the Members.
+However, increased consistency of ICS tribunal decisions fostered by the two-tier ICS will be limited to disputes arising under the EU Agreements.
+In the absence of a single multilateral investment treaty and a permanent Multilateral Investment Court ('MIC'), there are practical limits to the ability of the ICS to promote greater consistency of arbitral awards under the investment law regime.
+This means that the ICS is unlikely to have any immediate effect on the consistency of investment arbitration awards globally.
+As long as traditional ISDS continues to be the dominant forum for the determination of investment disputes (as is widely expected to be the case for some time), the ICS' reach will remain limited.

+3.2 Independence and Impartiality of Members of the ICS Tribunal of any First Instance and Appeal Tribunals ('Members') is expected to ensure independence and impartiality of the Members.
 Critics of ISDS often point to (a real or perceived) lack of the impartiality and/or independence of arbitrators (by virtue of their being party-appointed).
 In contrast, under the ICS, First Instance Tribunal Members are appointed by the contracting States for a fixed term.
 The EU Agreements further set out detailed rules concerning disclosure obligations, independence and impartiality, confidentiality, and obligations of former Members.